dddrrreee/cs140e-win19/labs/lab10-shell/README.md

 To summarize the above:

  1. We statically link each binary to a free address.
-The legal free range is defined in `shell-pi-side/pi-shell.h` --- it is all addressses above the highest address we have ever used in the code we've written so far and below what the end of the pi's physical memory is.
+The legal free range is defined in `shell-pi-side/pi-shell.h` --- it is all addressees above the highest address we have ever used in the code we've written so far and below what the end of the pi's physical memory is.